talkdai/dialog/README.md

 ### local development

-We've used python and bundled packages with `poetry`, now it's up to you - ⚠️ we're not yet at the point of explaining in depth how to develop and contribute, [`Makefile`](Makefile) can help.
+We've used Python and bundled packages with `poetry`, now it's up to you - ⚠️ we're not yet at the point of explaining in depth how to develop and contribute, [`Makefile`](Makefile) may help you.